 1990 - Lommel

-Since 2011 he has exhibited at home and abroad, both in group and separately.
-He has exhibited in Los Angeles and Hong Kong.
+Since 2011 he has exhibited at home and abroad, both in group and solo.
+His work was on display in Los Angeles and Hong Kong.

 Bosmans makes paintings, drawings, performances and sculptures from various materials.
 He is inspired by local traditions, mythological iconography and images from heraldry.
 He uses colorful flags, medieval symbols, soil-bound plants and scents in his work.
 The special combination of flat-painted Egyptian symbols, ibises, the Atomium, a light bulb, cranes and medieval food rituals in his work always tell a special story.